clusterinthecloud/docs/source/index.rst

 * access to a command-line (i.e. Linux, MacOS Terminal or WSL)
 * an `SSH key pair <https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/>`_
-* an account with credit on Oracle or Google cloud
+* an account with credit on AWS, Google or Oracle cloud

   * the account must have admin permissions to create infrastructure